FilipDominec/thesis/README.md

 ==== Experimental data ====
  * [X] Experimental data: fishnet 28a, 28c
- * [/] Spheres: compare N for three sieved samples, (do they have granulometry?)
+ * [X] Spheres: compare N for three sieved samples, (do they have granulometry?)
 		(source /home/filip/PhD/Granulometry/120531_mikrofoto_trepacka/2012.05.31.ts1)
- * [ ] Cut-wires: Bousek "blue" sample (from 2014.09.10_MMonSi.ts1)
+ * [X] Cut-wires: Bousek "blue" sample (from 2014.09.10_MMonSi.ts1)
- * [ ] Spheres - permeability spectra convolution - replot
+ * [X] Spheres - permeability spectra convolution - replot
-		somewhere is the granulometry, see PNG figure /home/filip/PhD/Output_web/img
+ * [ ]	somewhere is the granulometry histogram, see the PNG figure /home/filip/PhD/Output_web/img
  * [ ] Au-Mylar-Au fishnet?
 Decide if reasonable.
  * [-] SKIP drilled fishnet (
 		(note it is first measured in 2012-03-14_TiO2_powder.ts1 between sapphire slabs, but not used?)
- * [ ] find some sieving histograms and statistics?

 ==== Finally ====
  * [ ] attach the list of own publications